 Many of us have experienced strikes during our travels, whether it’s an airline strike, baggage handlers striking, or air traffic control strikes.
-So it’s always a good idea to understand exactly how travel insurance works, just in case the industrial action disrupts your holiday plans and then you’ll know exactly where you stand and what to do.
+So it’s always a good idea to understand exactly how travel insurance works, just in case the industrial action disrupts your holiday plans, and then you’ll know exactly where you stand and what to do.

-COVID-19 Medical Cover
+Specialist Medical Cover

-Get your travel insurance ASAP
+Sort your travel insurance when you book

 Unless you book your holiday and purchase cover before the strike dates are announced, you will find that you will not be covered for things like flight delays, or other strike-related travel issues.

 Flight delays due to strikes

 If you are facing a long flight delay due to strike action you may want to abandon the trip altogether.
 It’s usually, 12 to 24 hours before your trip that you can abandon it altogether and claim for unused travel costs.

-Another common policy rule is that you have to have checked in for your flight in order to prove your intent to travel and that you may need to get a letter from your airline carrier to confirm the reason for you needing to abandon your trip, if you wish to submit a claim.
+Another common policy rule is that you have to have checked in for your flight in order to prove your intent to travel and that you may need to get a letter from your airline carrier to confirm the reason for you needing to abandon your trip if you wish to submit a claim.